Oxford is committed to diversity, equity and inclusion in our organization and the community.

 2. They don’t just know the area—the area knows them.

-Real estate is a high-stakes business.
-For commercial and residential tenants alike, moving into a space can be expensive, and finding someone to trust can be a stressful proposition.
+Ann Arbor real estate is a high-stakes business.
+For commercial rental space and residential tenants alike, moving into a space can be expensive, and finding someone to trust can be a stressful proposition.
 The same is true for property owners.
 Many tenants will be attracted to a property management company with a good reputation, and this, in turn, will make it easier for that company to fill vacancies and find contractors.

 In short, trust matters.
 A local property manager has time to build trust within a community.
 A remote firm doesn’t.